 Which leads us nicely to our own 'why'...

-The Porcupine Collective was launched in 2018 for all the 'Jess's' in our education system who, for whatever reason, are struggling to flourish and achieve their full potential.
+The Porcupine Collective was launched in 2018 for all the 'Jess's' in our society who, for whatever reason, are struggling to flourish and achieve their full potential.

 Let us take you back to 1991 and a tiny windowless careers office in an all-girls school in the Southwest of England.